Kill the Irishman: Plot

 Danny wants to open an upscale restaurant and lounge and asks Birns for help.
-Birns arranges a $70,000 loan from the Gambino family, but Birns' courier buys cocaine with the money and gets arrested.
-Birns and Danny have a falling out over who should pay the money back.
-Birns hires a hitman to kill Danny.
+Birns arranges a $70,000 loan from Paul Castellano of the Gambino family, but Birns' courier buys cocaine and gets arrested with the remaining money.
+Birns and Danny have a falling out over who should pay the money back and Birns offers $25,000 to whoever kills Danny.
 Danny narrowly escapes, and kills Birns with a car bomb.
 After Mafia boss John T. Scalish dies, both Nardi and Licavoli are considered for succession.
-Licavoli is chosen due to his close ties to the New York Mafia families and decides to charge Danny a 30% "street tax" for doing business in Cleveland.
+Licavoli is chosen by New York's Five Families and decides to charge Danny a 30% "street tax" for doing business in Cleveland.
 Danny refuses to pay, crudely mocks Licavoli's Italian heritage, and vows, "The Irishman's in business for himself now."

 An outraged Licavoli has Danny's house blown up, but he and his girlfriend survive.
 Licavoli then attempts to demote Nardi and take away his business, only to have the latter join forces with Danny.
 Vowing to take over Cleveland together, Danny and Nardi start by organizing the murders of several of Licavoli's men.
-Danny escapes several attempts on his life and the summer of 1976 sees 46 bombings in the Cleveland area between the warring gangs.
-The national attention it draws humiliates Licavoli and he humbly asks Genovese boss Anthony Salerno in New York for help.
+Danny escapes several bungled attempts on his life and the summer of 1976 sees 36 bombings in the Cleveland area between the warring gangs.
+The national attention it draws forces a humiliated Licavoli to ask Genovese boss Anthony Salerno in New York for help.

-Wanting a new life away from Cleveland with his new fiance, Danny travels to New York and makes Salerno an offer: in return for surrendering the war to Licavoli, Salerno will invest in a Texas ranch that Danny will start.
-Salerno is noncommittal and Nardi does not trust him.
+Wanting a new life away from Cleveland with his new fiancé, Danny makes Salerno an offer: in return for Danny surrendering the war to Licavoli, Salerno will invest in a Texas ranch that Danny will start.
 Salerno arranges for hitman Ray Ferritto to travel to Cleveland and work for Licavoli.
 Ferritto turns the tide for the Cleveland Mafia and all of Danny's closest allies, including Nardi, are killed.
 Detective Manditski offers Danny protection, but Danny refuses.
 Ferrito taps Danny's girlfriend's phone and learns that Danny has a dentist appointment.
 After the appointment, Danny checks his car for any explosive devices before realizing Ferritto planted a bomb in the parked car next to his.
 Ferrito detonates the bomb, killing Danny.
+A post-script narrated by Manditsky describes how Danny's murder crippled the American Mafia, first in Cleveland and then nationwide.